Updated March 2019

-My first stop was cell block 1, and I was immediately hit with the fact that life at Eastern State Penitentiary was far from peachy—not that I expected it would be, but things like that always hit you a little differently when you see it in person.
+My first stop was cell block 1 and I was immediately hit with the fact that life in the p

 Eastern State Penitentiary was built on the philosophy that strict solitary confinement could lead to criminal reform.
 “Early reformers saw solitary confinement, not as a punishment, but an as opportunity for reflection.
 A chance to become penitent.”* Hence the term penitentiary.
 This concept was coined the “Pennsylvania System”.

-Most of the cells were closed, save one, that had been restored.
+Most of the cells were as is, save one that was restored.
 It had a wood floor and a skylight called the “eye-of-God” and vaulted ceilings that echoed the design of the hallway.
-The room was designed to have a church-like” appearance in hopes that it would inspire spiritual reflection and rehabilitation.
+The room was designed to have a “church-like” appearance in hopes that it would inspire spiritual reflection and rehabilitation.

 My second favorite area was Al Capone’s cell, recreated from a journalist’s account written in a local paper.
-Inside was a fine rug, a real bed, a cabinet radio, multiple lamps and a french cabinet.
-He was caught with a concealed deadly weapon outside a local movie theater and spent eight months in Eastern State.
-One hundred years after the prison opened, Capone’s life was far cushier than his comrades before him.
+Inside was a fine rug, a real bed, a cabinet radio, multiple lamps, and a French cabinet.

 (FYI: To use a tripod, monopod or easel within the penitentiary, visitors must acquire an equipment pass at the admissions desk for an extra $10, which is valid all season).